djfitz/SFFontFeatures/README.md

 	mixing these two settings On in the same font will probably be undefined.
 Be careful when using multiple simultaneous features!

-	NOTE 2: Some features require specific character run requirements.
-For example, fractional form requires the character run that is applied this font to be <digits>/<digits>.
+	NOTE 2: Some features are enabled by default but require specific character runs for them to be applied.
+	For example, without turning on the fractional form feature directly, it requires the character run that is applied this font to be <digits>/<digits>.
 If the feature doesn't seem to work, check the character run.
+Or turn on the feature explicitly.

 	NOTE 3: Some features are on by default for the SF font.
 If so, turning on a feature won't have any visible effect.
-	You can try experimenting turning features off to see how they affect the resultant output.
+	You can try experimenting turning features on and off to see how they affect the resultant output.

-	NOTE 4: If the feature which should be enabled by default doesn't enable due to the character stream requirements not being met, you can try explicitly turning it on.
-See also SFFontFeatureVerticallyCenteredColon

-Due to the above limitations/restrictions, it's probably best practice to enable individual font features for ranges of an attributed string.
+Due to the above limitations/restrictions, if you want to use multiple features in a single string,  it's probably best practice to enable individual font features for ranges of an attributed string.
 Rather than turning on multiple features for the entire string.

 # Using SFFontFeatures In Your Code